 By the maturity date, the issuer (ie. federal government) repays the lender (you) the entire amount owed.
 This is why a bond is a debt instrument.

 Securities refer to many kinds of investments including stocks, bonds, and mutual funds.
 Securities are intangible assets, not physical.
 Metals are not securities, h

 Commodities are physical goods like coffee, gold, oil, metals (gold and silver) or cotton.

 A portfolio is all the investments owned by an investor.
 In a portfolio, you can have an infinite number of investments (stocks, bonds, and commodities).

-Essentially, don’t put all of your eggs in one basket.
+Essentially, this means don’t put all of your eggs in one basket.

-Diversification is when you create a portfolio that includes different types of investments to mitigate risk.
+Diversification is when you create a portfolio that includes different types of investments to mitigate risk and here’s why.
 In an event that one investment suffers a serious blow, your portfolio won’t take too much of a hit.

 Equity is the difference between the value of all the assets (what you own) and the value of the all the liabilities (what you owe).
 Equity indicates ownership.